SAP business benefit

 Sure, cost savings and process improvements are critical today, and you cannot ignore or dismiss them on any ERP project, but they cannot be the key focus of the project either if you expect your company to gain any marketplace competitive advantage.

 No wonder survey after survey shows C-level executives disappointed by the return on their ERP investments.
-If you want Formula 1 results in the marketplace, you need to use Formula 1 approaches, methodologies, vendors, and consultants on your or upgrade.
+If you want Formula 1 results in the marketplace, you need to use Formula 1 approaches, methodologies, vendors, and consultants on your SAP implementation or upgrade.

 A cost-based ROI or TCO implementation or upgrade approach will never make you a winner in the marketplace.